 For whatever class you are in, find relevant videos in Films on Demand.
 Here's a psychology video about the human brain.

-USA Today is a general newspaper that covers the entire United States.
+USA Today is a general newspaper that covering the entire US.
 USA Today intentionally writes in a way that makes reading its articles easy.
-When a student reads an article in Academic Search Premier, an audio file of the text can be played.
-While a robot voice reads the article aloud the words spoken are highlighted in a text transcript of the article.
-This can be a useful tool for improving listening comprehension.
+For many articles in Academic Search Premier, an audio file of the text can be played.
+While a robot voice reads the article aloud the words spoken are highlighted in a text transcript.
+This can help improve listening comprehension.
+Click this link USA Today to see every article in USA Today listed from the most recent to the oldest.
+When in a library database look for the audio file icon that let's you know that a MP3 (spoken sound file) of the article is available.

 Here's an example.
 "America no longer has monopoly on English"